Welcome to Gelhaus.Net!

 Matt is an engineer with Hewlett-Packard in Corvallis, Oregon.
 He currently works on printhead testing and technology for future HP industrial printing products.

-Taia, also an engineer, is now a full-time homemaker and mother.
-She also edits technical papers on a consulting basis to keep her technical skills sharp.
+Taia, also an engineer, works part-time at HP as a contract photolithography engineer.
+She also edits technical papers on a consulting basis.

 Revised the script to handle changes required by upgrade to Python 3.

 Added a wiki for use as a personal reference site.
 It is publicly-viewable, though.
 See it here: http://www.gelhaus.net/ref